 I am a Ph.D. candidate in the Computer Science department at Stanford.
 I received a B.S. in Electrical Engineering & Computer Science with honors at the University of California, Berkeley in 2018.
 My research focuses on algorithms for control, optimization and machine learning.

 Honors & Awards

 Stanford Graduate Fellowship, 2021 National Defense Science and Engineering Graduate Fellowship, 2018 Regents' and Chancellors Research Fellowship, 2017 Arthur M. Hopkin Award, 2017 Regents' and Chancellor's Scholarship, 2014 Xerox Award for Innovation and Information Technology, 2014

-Probabilistic Modeling Using Tree Linear CascadesAmerican Control Conference (ACC), June 2022 arXiv - slides - longer slides - github code
+Probabilistic Modeling Using Tree Linear CascadesAmerican Control Conference (ACC), June 2022 arXiv - talk - slides - longer slides - bibtex - github code

 Learning Reward Functions from Diverse Sources of Human Feedback: Optimally Integrating Demonstrations and PreferencesThe International Journal of Robotics Research (IJRR), 2021 arXiv - bibtex

 Cloud Telemetry Modeling via Residual Gauss-Markov Random FieldsConference on Innovation in Clouds, Internet and Networks (ICIN).
 March, 2021.
 PDF - bibtex